tushar11kumar2001/Amazon_First_project/README.md

   - This project is a clone of the Amazon website's user interface, built using HTML and CSS only.
 It aims to replicate the look and feel of Amazon's homepage, showcasing products and providing a familiar shopping experience.

 ## Features
-  - Responsive Design: Built with responsiveness in mind, ensuring a seamless experience across various devices and screen sizes.

   - Product Showcase: Displays a selection of products with images, descriptions, and pricing information, mimicking Amazon's product listings.

   - Static Content: All data and content are static, simulated to resemble the layout and structure of Amazon's homepage.